stratum/testvectors-runner/README.md

 ## Start a Stratum Switch

-We also provide a docker image which deploys the bmv2 software switch inside a docker container.
-To start `stratum-bmv2` switch with two dataplane ports for testing simply run:
+To start Stratum's behavioral model software switch (`stratum-bmv2`) in a Docker container for testing, run:
 ```bash
 make bmv2
 ```